slashlifeai/effect-builder/specs/SPEC.md

-# @effect/builder v0.0.1 Specification
+# effect-builder v0.1.0 Specification

-@effect/builder is a TypeScript library that provides a type-safe, immutable builder pattern implementation using Effect.
+effect-builder is a TypeScript library that provides a type-safe, immutable builder pattern implementation using Effect.
 It enables developers to construct complex objects with runtime validation while maintaining compile-time type safety.

 ## Package Goals